 Although the sentiments expressed in the lyrics appear to be concerning his rekindled love with a woman, George insists otherwise.
 “The 'you' in 'Long, Long, Long' is God,” he explains in the book “I Me Mine.”
 Nonetheless, the ambiguous nature of the lyrics endear themselves to the listener who may either interpret the track as a romantic love song or as a deep expression of gratefulness to his creator.
 Therefore, lyrics such as "how I want you," "how I love you" and "you know that I need you" work both ways, and phrases such as "so many tears I've been wasting" can easily be interpreted as the effects of an estrangement from his lady friend, but ultimately refer to the pain felt in his life experiences before achieving his newly found enlightenment.
 “I think all love is part of a universal love,” George stated to Rolling Stone magazine, adding, “When you love a woman, it's the God in her that you see.
 The only complete love is for God."

 Originally titled “It's Been A Long Long Long Time,” Keith Badman's book “The Beatles Off The Record” states: “George scribbled the lyrics to 'Long, Long, Long' onto the pages of an empty 'week at a glance' diary page for 11-14 August, 1968.”
 Although this may not mean the song was written exactly on these days, it can be estimated to have been composed sometime during this month.
-Therefore, it wasn't written until the “White Album” was around half complete, other George Harrison compositions being dropped from consideration for the album along the way, such as “Not Guilty,” “Circles” and “Sour Milk Sea.”
+Therefore, it wasn't written until the “White Album” was around half complete, other George Harrison compositions being dropped from consideration for the album along the way, these being “Not Guilty,” “Circles” and “Sour Milk Sea.”